aaronrussell/cloudapp_api/README.md

 ## Authentication

-Authentication is necessary for most actions, the only exceptions being when creating a new Account or querying a specific Item.
+Authentication is necessary for most actions, the only exceptions being when creating a new Account or querying a specific Drop.

     CloudApp.authenticate "email@address.com", "password"